 By mid-morning I realized there was a pattern about every 10 minutes.
 In the afternoon I started timing it on an app to see if there really was something going on.
 When I finally texted my doula (click here to read what a doula is if you don’t know!) in the late afternoon to tell her what I was feeling, she told me that it definitely sounded like I could be in early labor.
 (Ah!)
 I’ll admit I wasn’t prepared for that.
 I knew not to panic or stress about it because it could very well just be “practice” labor.
 But I’d be lying if I didn’t say I felt some little butterflies kick in.

 Dinnertime came, and I started preparing the food.
-Calvin was resting from work, and as I cooked in the kitchen, I occasionally had to pause and brace myself on the counter to breathe through the contractions.
+As I cooked in the kitchen, I occasionally had to pause and brace myself on the counter to breathe through the contractions.

-At one point, he came over to check on me and found me on all fours on the kitchen floor with my eyes closed.
+At one point, I was on all fours on the kitchen floor with my eyes closed.